life-itself/web3/concepts/art.md

 # Art

-Art is an asset class which encompass a broad category of human activities that are done with "artistic intent".
+Art is an asset class which encompass a broad category of human activities and artefacts that are done with "artistic intent".
 This is a philosophically ambiguous category but generally corresponds to activities which are stimulating because of their aesthetic, intellectual or emotional qualities.

 Art is a [non-productive asset](productive-asset.md).